mehmetemrekayacan/network-internship/README.md

 ## 📜 Full Internship Report

-For a detailed, day-by-day account of all tasks, challenges, and learning outcomes, please see the full internship report.
+For a detailed, account of all tasks, challenges, and learning outcomes, please see the full internship report.

 ➡️ **[View the Full Report (PDF)](Report/CENG_summerInternshipReport.pdf)**